What is Check Fraud?

 - The word VOID appears across the check.

 - Notations appear in the memo section listing "load," "payroll," or "dividends."
 Most legitimate companies have separate accounts for these functions, eliminating a need for such notations.

 Check Fraud Tips for the Consumer

-- Make sure your checks are endorsed by your financial institution and incorporate security features that help combat counterfeiting and alteration.
+- Make sure your checks are endorsed by your financial institution and incorporate security features like watermarks, heat-sensitive ink, or special designs that help combat counterfeiting and alteration.

-- Store your checks, deposit slips, bank statements and canceled checks in a secure and locked location.
-Never leave your checkbook in your vehicle or in the open.
+- Store your checks, deposit slips, bank statements, and canceled checks in a secure and locked location.
+Don't leave checks in an unlocked car or other unsecured location.

 - Reconcile your bank statement within 30 days of receipt in order to detect any irregularities.
 Otherwise, you may become liable for any losses due to check fraud.

 - Never give your account number to people you do not know, especially over the telephone.
 Be particularly aware of unsolicited phone sales.
 Fraud artists can use your account without your authorization and you may end up being responsible.

 - Unless needed for tax purposes, destroy old canceled checks, account statements, deposit tickets, and ATM receipts (they also frequently have your account number and worse yet, your account balance).
 The personal information on it may help someone impersonate you and take money from your account.

 - When you receive your check order, make sure all of the checks are there, and that none are missing.
 Report missing checks to your bank at once.
 Should you fail to receive your order by mail, alert your bank.
 Checks could have been stolen from the mailbox or lost in transient.